-The registers are mapped as 32 bit words and support byte, word and 32 bit access.
-All registers are read-writeable.
-The Windows® compatible [XP/2000] driver is available to provide the system level interface for this design.
+IO registers are mapped as 32 bit words and support byte, word and 32 bit access.
+Internal registers [within Xilinx] are byte wide, LW aligned.
+The Windows® compatible driver package is available to provide the system level interface for this design.
 Use standard C/C++ to control your hardware or use the Hardware manual to make your own software interface.
 The software manual is also available on-line.

 PMC-PARALLEL-IO is part of the PMC Module family of modular I/O components.
-The PMC-PARALLEL-IO conforms to the PMC standard.
+PMC-PARALLEL-IO conforms to the PMC standard.
 This guarantees compatibility with multiple PMC Carrier boards.
 Because the PMC may be mounted on different form factors, while maintaining plug and software compatibility, system prototyping may be done on one PMC Carrier board, with final system implementation on a different one.